Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Gaze Shift-Guided Cross-modal Fusion Enhancement

 In our work, for the selected layers $\mathcal{L}$, we enhance visual token attention for the top heads $\mathcal{H}^l_{OV}$ at each decoding step using the pre-computed saliency map.
 Unlike \citet{yin2025clearsight}, which relies on attention scores at the current step, our map is derived from user query processing, providing a holistic view of visual saliency with full query context.
 The formulation is defined as:

-where $\hat{\mathcal{S}}_j$ is the saliency score for visual token $j$, $\alpha$ is a scaling factor, and $-1$ denotes the current decoding position.
+where $l \in \mathcal{L}$, $h \in \mathcal{H}^l_{OV}$, $j \in X_V$, $\hat{\mathcal{S}}_j$ is the saliency score for visual token $j$, $\alpha$ is a scaling factor, and $-1$ denotes the current decoding position.
 After sum normalization, this is equivalent to Eq.~\ref{eq:attn_steer} with bias term $\bm{B} = \alpha \hat{\mathcal{S}}_j$.
-To reduce the impact of outliers, we clip the saliency map $\hat{\mathcal{S}}$ in Eq.~\ref{eq: saliency_extraction} at three standard deviations before min-max normalization, preventing overemphasis on any single region.
+To reduce the impact of outliers, we clip the saliency map $\hat{\mathcal{S}}$ in Eq.~\ref{eq:saliency_extraction} at three standard deviations before min-max normalization, preventing overemphasis on any single region.

 \paragraph{Balancing Cross-modal Fusion.} Previous attention steering approaches \citep{yin2025clearsight, zhu2025ibd} focus solely on visual tokens, neglecting the contribution of query tokens in cross-modal fusion.
-As shown in \figurename~\ref{fig:visual_attention_ratio}, the attention proportions of query and visual tokens tend to move together across layers, and both remain low even in layers with relatively higher proportions.
-Boosting only visual attention may improve grounding, but it risks weakening query comprehension, which is crucial for properly intepreting and utilizing visual information.
+As shown in \figurename~\ref{fig:visual_attention_ratio}, the attention proportions of query and visual tokens exhibit broadly aligned layer-wise trends, and both remain low even in layers with relatively higher proportions.
+Boosting only visual attention may improve grounding, but it risks weakening query comprehension, which is crucial for properly interpreting and utilizing visual information.

-To preserve the balance of cross-modal fusion, we also scale query token attention proportionally to the overall visual attention enhancement.
+To preserve cross-modal fusion balance, we also scale query token attention proportionally to the overall visual attention enhancement.
 Formally: